 Never give up; you can always take one more step.

-Tenacity is a trait that is both admirable and threatening.
-It gives me the strength and the confidence to know that I can always take one more step no matter what comes my way.
-I may have to rest, but I will get up and place one foot in front of the other.
+Tenacity is one of my strengths.
+It gives me the strength and confidence to know that I can always take one more step, no matter what comes my way.
+I may have to rest, but I will get up and put one foot in front of the other.

-When hitting a wall during a race, I play mind games to keep my spirits up.
-It starts by breaking down the course into segments, never looking at the total distance.
+When I hit a wall during a race, I play mind games to keep my spirits up.
+I start by breaking down the course into segments, never looking at the total distance.
 Then, the game is to negotiate; I can rest if I take ten steps.
 Or when I make it to the next tree or rock, I can sip some water.
 The success of each negotiation keeps moving me forward.

 Train to your weakness, ride to your strengths.

 Every talented horse has a weakness.
 To find a horse without one is an impossibility.
-So the key is to find the weakness that you can work with.
+So, the key is to find the weaknesses that you can work with.

 If a horse is agile on the downhill but lacks the uphill, we train to build the necessary skills for the ascents.
-Then during a competition, we ride to the horse’s strengths, bombing down the hills while we take the uphills at a pace to maximize yet not compromise the horse’s being.
+Then, during a competition, we ride to the horse’s strengths, bombing down the hills while we take the uphills at a pace that maximizes yet does not compromise the horse’s being.

-As in life, each of us has areas we excel in and areas we are weak.
+As in life, each of us has areas in which we excel and areas in which we are weak.
 No one does everything well, but those who have learned to strengthen and capitalize on what is vital.

 The horse always comes first.